wallacebrf/synology_snmp/README.md

 		details on crontab can be found here: https://man7.org/linux/man-pages/man5/crontab.5.html
 5. This project requires a PHP server to be installed and configured to allow the web-administrative page to be available.
+This read-me does explain how to configure the needed read/write permissions, but does not otherwise explain how to setup a website on a Synology NAS through web-station

 ### Installation

 Note: this assumes InfluxDB version 2 and Grafana are already installed and properly configured.
+This read-me does NOT explain how to install and configure InfluxDB nor Grafana.

 1. Create the following directories on the NAS